 The first episode shows viewers how they met, beginning with Tully’s turbulent childhood that led her to move in with her free-spirited mom, Cloud (Beau Garrett), in a house on Firefly Lane.
 It doesn’t take long for Tully to meet her across-the-street neighbor, Kate, who couldn’t be more different.

 Fast forward several years, and they’re still best friends.
 Tully has achieved her dream of becoming a famous broadcaster.
 (She even has her own talk show called The Girlfriend Hour.)
 On the other hand, Kate chose to raise a family with her former boss, Johnny (Ben Lawson), who’s secretly in love with Tully. *Eye roll*

 The problem?
 Kate is in the midst of a divorce from Johnny, and their teenage daughter, Marah (Yael Yurman), is acting out as a result.
 I don’t want to give too much away, but the series offers a glimpse into their decades-long friendship in a way that had me hooked from the second it began.

 2. Is it worth the watch?

-It’s important to note that the series jumps between timelines on a regular basis.
+It’s important to note that the show jumps between timelines on a regular basis.
 As a fan of the book, I was initially unsure about this format, since I enjoyed Hannah’s chronological storytelling.
 Nevertheless, Netflix does a good job of showing the transition between the flashbacks and present-day scenes.